Our customer reviews

 FAQ - More Frequently Asked Questions about the Test

-1. What is tested in the Burnout-Stress-Check?
+1. What is tested in the burnout risk test?

 2. Who is this test suitable for?

 The test is suitable for anyone who regularly experiences stress or notices early signs of exhaustion, fatigue, and overload.
+It is also beneficial for those who want to actively monitor their health.

 3. How is the test conducted?

-4. What symptoms can indicate burnout?
+4.What symptoms can indicate burnout?

-Symptoms such as chronic exhaustion, sleep problems, mood swings, and concentration difficulties can indicate a burnout syndrome.The blood test of your stress hormones provides you with certainty.
+Persistent exhaustion, sleep problems, mood swings, or concentration difficulties can be warning signs of impending burnout.
+The blood test provides you with objective results and more certainty.

 5. How do the test results help me?

-7. Can the test also be useful for mild stress symptoms?
+7.Can the test also be useful for mild stress symptoms?